FISH 6003 Syllabus

 Deriving trends from data is a key aspect of fisheries science.
 In this course, students learn the fundamentals of data exploration, study design, and statistical modelling.

-The course will be taught from a user perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.
+The course will be taught from an applied perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.

 Learning Outcomes